Things to do in the Adelaide Hills

 National Motor Museum

-With about 400 vehicles on display, the National Motor Museum in Birdwood is quite impressive and maybe not what you would expect to find in the Adelaide.
+With about 400 vehicles on display, the National Motor Museum in Birdwood is quite impressive and maybe not what you would expect to find in Adelaide.

 As Australia’s largest motor museum, it covers much of the history of the automobile in the country, with a particular focus on how motor vehicles have opened up remote communities.